Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 pip install detectron2 -f https://dl.fbaipublicfiles.com/detectron2/wheels/cu113/torch1.10/index.html
 ```

-However, if you are on Windows, this last pip install command does not work.
+However, if you are on Windows, you must build it from source.
 Refer to their [repo](https://github.com/facebookresearch/detectron2) to see how to install on Windows.

 <details>
   <summary>Troubleshooting 🔫</summary>